marcusn90/catcode/README.md

 - `(opt + ->)` - jump to next word start
 - `(opt + <-)` - jump to word start, jump to prev word start
 - `e` - jump to word end, jump to next word end
+- `I` - switch to INSERT MODE and start edit at line start

 ### TODO for NORMAL MODE

-- `I` - switch to INSERT MODE and start edit at line start
 - `a` - switch to INSERT MODE and start edit after cursor
 - `A` - switch to INSERT MODE and start edit at line end
 - `C` - switch to INSERT MODE and delete line part after cursor
 - `S` - switch to INSERT MODE and delete line from the first non-whitespace character
+- `o` - switch to INSERT MODE and create new empty line below current
+- `O` - switch to INSERT MODE and create new empty line above current
 - `x` - remove character at cursor
 - `h`, `j`, `k`, `l` - cursor movement
 - `dd` - delete line under cursor